abrarandallah/bookstore-management-system/README.md

 ## Auth model

 - The website (`/`, `/login`, `/register`, book pages, etc.) uses standard session/cookie login via Spring Security's form login.
-- `/api/auth/**` is a separate JWT-based API: `POST /api/auth/signup` and `POST /api/auth/login` return a bearer token for use on subsequent `/api/**` requests.
+There's no separate API - every page is server-rendered Thymeleaf.
-- New accounts (from either signup path) must verify their email before they can log in at all.
+- New accounts must verify their email before they can log in at all.
 The verification link is valid for 24 hours; a new one can be requested from `/resend-verification`.

 ## Deployment / HTTPS